-Citation tracking, or citation analysis is an important tool used to trace scholarly research, measure impact, and inform tenure and funding decisions.
-The impact of an article is evaluated by counting the number of times other authors cite it in their work.
-Researchers do citation analysis for several reason:
+Citation tracking, or citation analysis, is an important tool used to trace scholarly research, measure impact, and inform tenure and funding decisions.
+The impact of an article is evaluated by counting the number of times an article is cited in other authors' work.
+Researchers do citation analysis for several reasons:

 It used to be that only the ISI Citation Indexes would list citing articles.
 That has changed, thanks to the linking abilites of the Web.
 Many databases will tell you that article X has been cited N times by articles in its database.
 Be aware that this number is based only on the articles indexed by that database; there may be other journals that cite your article that aren't listed in that database.
-So always check more than one database
+Be sure to:

-Consider the list below a starting place.
-Check to see if your favorite database offers this feature.
+Consider the list below of databases that have a citation searching feature as starting place.
+Check to see if your favorite database offers this feature as well.